besure94/react-rpg-game/README.md

 ## Description

+This application demonstrates knowledge and application of functional programming concepts such as closures, composition, and state.
+It contains business logic for creating characters, modifying attributes, leveling up and acquiring inventory items for an outlaw biker-themed RPG game.
+It does not contain a UI.

 ## Setup/Installation Requirements

-* Select the green "Use this template" button and select "create a new repository".
+* Select the green "Code" button and clone this repository to your desktop.
 * In the terminal, go to your project folder and run the command `$ npm install` to install node_modules.
 * Run the command `$ npm run build` to bundle together JS files.
 * Enter the command `$ npm run start` to start a live development server.